SP Kalantri

 Over the years, he served as Professor of Medicine and later Medical Superintendent of Kasturba Hospital, helping shape its teaching, clinical care, and digital systems.
 He remains deeply interested in evidence-based medicine, ethics, rational therapeutics, and the quiet discipline of listening carefully before intervening.

-At forty-seven, he became a student again at the School of Public Health at UC Berkeley.
+At forty-seven, he became a student again — this time at the School of Public Health at UC Berkeley.
 That year changed how he thought about medicine, research, uncertainty, and the social forces that shape illness.

-Outside the wards, he cycles through the villages around Sevagram at dawn, reads widely, and writes about the people who inhabit this landscape — students, nurses, ward boys, dhobis, barbers, patients, and teachers — many of whom appear quietly in these pages.
+Outside the wards, he cycles through the villages around Sevagram at dawn, reads widely, and writes about the people who inhabit this landscape — students, nurses, ward boys, dhobis, barbers, patients, and teachers.
+Many of them appear in his long-running blog, Matter of Fact, where he writes about life, medicine, people, and almost anything that interests him.

 He lives in Sevagram with his wife, Bhavana, whose work helped modernise the hospital’s information systems long before digital healthcare became fashionable.